Limitless-TCG/lotp-docs/organizer/reference.md

 Round based phases can use timers.
 They are optional but can help make running tournaments easier.
 By default, timers will start the next full minute after a round is paired (see [Schedule](/organizer/schedule) for more details on exact timer behavior).
 **Note that both types of timers (round timer and check-in timer) are independent from each other and start at the same time.**

+If you don't want the timers to start automatically, disable the *Automatically start timer when pairing a round* option.
+There will then be a button in your tournament dashboard that lets you manually start the timer.

 #### Round Timer
 If *Automatically resolve unfinished matches in timeout* is disabled, the round timer only has display purposes.
 If the option is enabled, matches are automatically ended once the timer hits zero.
 If the match score is tied at that point, the match will be a tie, if one player is up on individual games (in bo3/bo5), they are assigned the winner.